Joint Genome Institute: Genome sequencing milestones

 In 2006, the JGI published the genome of the first tree sequenced—the cottonwood (Populus trichocarpa).

 In partnership with other federal institutions and universities, the JGI has also published the genome sequences of sorghum, a candidate feedstock for biofuels and biomanufacturing.

 Data management systems

-The JGI also supports programs dedicated to functional and evolutionary genomics related to the organisms and environments being sequenced and the development of computational and bioinformatic tools for data management and mining.
-These genome and metagenome/microbiome analysis systems include Genome Portal, Phytozome, IMG and the Genomes OnLine Database.
+JGI also develops and maintains several comparative genomics platforms, including Phytozome, a database for sequenced plant and green algal genomes.

 The Integrated Microbial Genomes System (IMG), which provides a framework for comparative analysis of primarily microbial genomes, though the system also supports eukaryotic genomes and environmental samples.
 Its goal is to facilitate the visualization and exploration of genomes from a functional and evolutionary perspective.